al-areqi/Spring_boot.example/README.md

 - Report the location and face direction of the Robot (Get request)
 - Move the Robot one step forward (Put request)
 - Turn the Robot to the right direction (Put request)
-- Turn the Robot to the left direction (Put request) -- The application has constraints of preventing Robot from falling -- The assumtion of this appliaction is to place only one robot at time on the table.
+- Turn the Robot to the left direction (Put request).

+The application has constraints of preventing Robot from falling.
+The assumtion of this appliaction is to place only one robot at time on the table.
--- In this application you can see also how the exceptions is handling by through Spring and RestApi and how Enum is useful to define durations as constant values.
+In this application you can see also how the exceptions is handling by through Spring and RestApi and how Enum is useful to define durations as constant values.